 Air Canada and Continental Airlines could soon be serving Toronto City Airport under a slot allocation plan devised by the city’s port authority.
 Under an initial allocation assessed by Airport Coordination Ltd. (ACL), an independent consultancy contracted by the Toronto Port Authority, of the 90 available slots 44 will go to Porter Airlines, currently the only commercial operator at the airport, while 30 will go to Air Canada and 16 to Continental.
 “To arrive at this arrangement, ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Air Canada, Continental Could Soon Offer Flights To Toronto City Airport".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Air Canada, Continental Could Soon Offer Flights To Toronto City Airport".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.